OlsonBolson-C/The-Game-Simulator/README.md

 -------------------

 ### ← Open-source
 The Game Simulation is open-source.
-You can do whatever you want with it.

 ### ← 'fighter game'
 Simulation about fights.